-Lately, the news has been filled with scandals about sex addiction (Example: Tiger Woods and Jesse James).
+Lately, the news has been filled with scandals about sex addiction.
 At first, I questioned whether it was a legitimate condition or simply an excuse given by cheating men; however, after watching the Dr. Oz show I can now understand why it is classified as an addiction.

 Dictionary.com defines addiction as follows: